GENERALBYTESCOM/batm_public/README.md

 When you implement support for a new crypto-coin, please add it to **server_extensions_extra** - so that it may get into the default CAS installation pack for customers.
 Please use the appropriate Fork and Pull Request in the GitHub workflow when adding new functions, and bear in mind that your code will be reviewed prior to any merge with the master.

-When adding new cryptocurrency support, please remember to provide it's logo!
+When adding new cryptocurrency support, please remember to provide its logo!
 This logo will later be downloaded by the BATM from CAS and displayed on the BATM screen.
 Both SVG and PNG logos are supported; however, only the SVG logo is used on newer BATM versions.
 A PNG logo is offered only for backward compatibility, and in the few cases where the SVG logo has an unusually large size.
 SVG logos must comply with following rules:
 1. SVG logos should not contain filters or bitmap images
 2. All SVG and PNG logos should be 120 x 120px.
 See other logos for examples.
 3. Preserve the unified BATM design: every SVG logo must contain the background from <a href="https://github.com/GENERALBYTESCOM/batm_public/blob/master/server_extensions_extra/src/main/resources/template.svg">template.svg</a>.
 An example background can be found <a href="https://github.com/GENERALBYTESCOM/batm_public/blob/master/server_extensions_extra/src/main/resources/lisk.svg">here</a>.

-After you implement the the extension make sure you test it with "Tester" (which you will find in **server_extensions_test**).
+After you implement the extension make sure you test it with "Tester" (which you will find in **server_extensions_test**).
 If you want to implement an extension that you don't want to share with the rest of the world, then create a separate module (e.g. server_extensions_mycompany) and use a different jar name (server_extensions_mycompany.jar).

 Build information